drumpt/TIMING/readme.md

 ```
 The requirements.txt file is used to install the necessary packages into a virtual environment.

-To test with cswitch-feature, additional setup is required.
+To test with switch-feature, additional setup is required.

 ```shell script
 git clone https://github.com/TimeSynth/TimeSynth.git